GigaSpaces-ProfessionalServices/xap-admin-training/xap-admin-training-lab3-guide/README.md

 *   Be introduced and experienced Grid Service Components

 ###### Lab Description
-In this lab you will start XAP infrastructure services.
+In this lab you will start GS infrastructure services.
 Inspect the runtime grid in the GS-UI.

-## 1	Start XAP Infrastructure <br>
+## 1	Start GS Infrastructure <br>

     a.
-Go to %XAP_TRAINING_HOME%\gigaspaces-xap\bin
+Go to $GS_HOME/bin
     b.	./gs.sh host run-agent --auto --gsc=2

 ## 2	Examine the running environment <br>